 - The glycerine method

 The Water Method

-- Your Play-Doh should be on its way to your desired consistency, but if after this, your Play-Doh is still dry and flaky, keep adding water until it reaches the perfect consistency you would like and Voila!
-Your Play-Doh is as good as new.
+- Your Play Doh should be on its way to your desired consistency, but if after this, your Play Doh is still dry and flaky.
+Keep adding water to the dry doh until it is consistently wet as you would like and Voila!
+Your Play Doh is as good as new.